Builderbot2000/bc-land-value-analysis/README.md

 4. **Unloading Processed Data**: Unloaded the processed dataset from Redshift back to AWS S3 for further analysis.
 5. **Data Analysis and Visualization**: Read the processed dataset into AWS SageMaker, where Python was used to generate interactive visualizations.
 6. **Public Access to Visualizations**: The final interactive visualizations were pushed to this repository and are accessible publicly via [MyBinder](https://mybinder.org/v2/gh/Builderbot2000/bc-land-value-analysis.git/dev?labpath=cmpt732_project_visualization.ipynb).
+7. **Heatmap Construction**: A portion of the data generated in this project is uploaded to GCP Big Query and displayed as a heatmap through dekart.xyz.

 ## Project Structure